-With the Summer break comes more time for reading!
-The team of Positive Money Europe has compiled a list of books on monetary policy, banking and finance which are definitely worth adding to your reading list, if not straight in your luggage.
+With the summer break comes more time for reading!
+The team at Positive Money Europe has compiled a list of books on monetary policy, banking and finance which are definitely worth adding to your reading list, if not straight into your luggage.
 Which one would you bring with you on holiday?

-The book is a guide into the complexity of modern finance, explaining how the banking system as we know it cannot exist any longer.
-The author affirms that in the digital age, banking has got out of control and the banking regulation is no longer effective, being turned into a dysfunctional public–private project.
+The book is a guide to the complexity of modern finance, explaining how the banking system as we know it cannot exist any longer.
+The authors affirm that in the digital age, banking has got out of control and that banking regulation is no longer effective, having been turned into a dysfunctional public–private project.
 For these reasons, radical reform is now needed more than ever.

-Why we liked it: This book is simply one of Positive Money’ Europe’s bibles.
-Given its short length, “The End of Banking” is perhaps the most persuading book of the dire need for reforming the monetary and banking system.
+Why we liked it: This book is simply one of Positive Money Europe’s bibles.
+Given its short length, ‘The end of banking’ is perhaps the most persuading book on the dire need for reforming the monetary and banking system.
 In their recommendations, the authors depart slightly from Positive Money’s historical standpoint, but only to make our case even stronger.
-As a bonus, after reading the book you should be able to impress your friends by explaining to them how shadow banking works.
+As a bonus, after reading the book, you should be able to impress your friends by explaining to them how shadow banking works.

-2) Do central banks serve the people? by François Cleaveau, Peter Dietsch, Clément Fontan
+2) Do central banks serve the people? by François Cleaveau, Peter Dietsch and Clément Fontan

 Why we liked it: This book is a wake-up call for policymakers, central bankers and ordinary citizens.
-The authors unveil the false predictions and the inaccurate policy solutions implemented throughout these years, by following a methodical and well-documented approach and outlining credible alternatives.
+The authors unveil the false predictions and the inaccurate policy solutions implemented throughout these years, by following a methodical and well-documented approach, as well as outlining credible alternatives.

-Money dominates our lives: we lend it, we work for it, we talk about it a lot, we hear about in the news, in the streets.
-But how much do we understand about money?
+Money dominates our lives: we lend it, we work for it, we talk about it a lot and we hear about it in the news and in the streets.
+But how much do we really understand about money?
 What is our relationship with money?
-This elegantly-written and thought-provoking book explores the nature of money, providing an updated definition of what it is and how it functions.
+This elegantly written and thought-provoking book explores the nature of money, providing an updated definition of what it is and how it functions.

-Through an interdisciplinary approach that embraces philosophy, finance and social sciences, in this lively read the author tackles questions such as “what is the purpose of finance?” and “how it affects our daily life?”, highlighting the inadequacies of modern economics.
+Through an interdisciplinary approach that embraces philosophy, finance and social sciences, in this lively read the author tackles questions such as ‘what is the purpose of finance?’ and ‘how does it affect our daily life?’, highlighting the inadequacies of modern economics.

 Panicos Demetriades served as Governor of the Central Bank of Cyprus and was a member of the Governing Council of the European Central Bank from May 2012 until stepping down from the governorship in Cyprus in April 2014.
 He returned to his academic position in the UK as Professor of Financial Economics at the University of Leicester shortly after.

 Drawing on his unique experience and knowledge, Demetriades presents a first-hand account of the events that shook Cyprus and the Eurozone when the crisis hit the Cypriot banks.
-As Charles Goodhart says in the preface, the chapters on the boiling-point of the financial crisis give a vivid impression of the fog of uncertainty, the pressure of time, lack of sleep and legal uncertainties, exploring the “human” side of the crisis for those who tried to manage it.
+As Charles Goodhart says in the preface, the chapters on the boiling point of the financial crisis give a vivid impression of the fog of uncertainty, pressure of time, lack of sleep and legal uncertainties, exploring the ‘human’ side of the crisis for those who tried to manage it.

-At last, the author insists on the final chapter how learning some important lessons specifically from the Cypriot experience will help to deal with the future banking crisis.
+In the end, the author insists in the final chapter that learning some important lessons specifically from the Cypriot experience will help to deal with future banking crises.

 Why we liked it: this book is a must-read for multiple reasons.
-First, because it sheds light on the controversial decision to tax deposits directly from citizens (the “bail-in”), in a way that no one else has done until now.
-Second, because it draws a surprising story about the reality of central bank independence (or lack thereof) in certain jurisdictions of the Eurozone.
+First, because it sheds light on the controversial decision to tax deposits directly from citizens (the ‘bail-in’) in a way that no one else has done until now.
+Second, because it paints a surprising picture about the reality of central bank independence (or lack thereof) in certain jurisdictions of the Eurozone.
 And last, because it reads like a fascinating novel.

-Why we liked it: We were delighted to have Annelise as a guest speaker when we launched Positive Money Europe in May 2018 and later this year when we visited the European Central Bank.
-Annelise Riles’s ideas for renewing the dialogue between citizens and central banks mirrors well the spirit of Positive Money Europe’s campaigns.
+Why we liked it: We were delighted to have Annelise as a guest speaker when we launched Positive Money Europe in May 2018, and later this year when we visited the European Central Bank.
+Annelise’s ideas for renewing the dialogue between citizens and central banks mirrors well the spirit of Positive Money Europe’s campaigns.
 All central bankers should read this book!

-Why we liked it: If you wondered how people working in the ECB think central banks work and the challenges they are facing today; Livio Stracca’s book – although not representative of the ECB’s views – is a good place to start.
-As its title suggests, this book will be primarily useful for economics (forever) students.
+Why we liked it: If you have ever wondered how people working in the ECB think central banks work and the challenges they are facing today, then Livio Stracca’s book – although not representative of the ECB’s views – is a good place to start.
+As its title suggests, this book will be primarily useful for (perpetual) economics students.

 In this book, Frances Coppola deals with a topic Positive Money Europe holds dear.
-The author explores the reasons why “People’s Quantitative Easing” (or helicopter money) can be the real and effective measure to restore crisis-hit economies and considerably improve people’s lives.
-As Coppola explains, by buying assets, Quantitative Easing (QE) only benefited the wealthiest and did not reach the ordinary people.
+The author explores the reasons why ‘people’s quantitative easing’ (or helicopter money) can be the real and effective measure to restore crisis-hit economies and considerably improve people’s lives.
+As Coppola explains, by buying assets, quantitative easing (QE) has only benefited the wealthiest and has not reached ordinary people.
 When assets were sold, they were simply reinvested in other assets without any strong tangible effect on the real economy.
-The author will explain why instead People’s QE can be the real game-changer for citizens crisis times.
+The author explains why people’s QE can instead be the real game-changer for citizens during crisis times.

-Why we recommend it: To be entirely honest, we have not yet received the book, but given that Frances Coppola is a very early supporter of QE for People (she spoke at our event in the European parliament three years ago), we are confident we’re not at risk of disappointing you by recommending the book already.
+Why we recommend it: To be entirely honest, we have not yet received the book, but given that Frances Coppola is a very early supporter of QE for people (she spoke at our event in the European Parliament three years ago), we are confident we’re not at risk of disappointing you by recommending this book already.